alchemy-fr/Phraseanet/README.md

 ![PhpStorm mapping](https://i.ibb.co/GMb43Cv/image.png)

 > Configure the `Absolute path on the server` to `/var/alchemy/Phraseanet` at the project root path (i.e. `~/projects/Phraseanet`).

-### How to change volumes location

-Before moving all the files, or to use a different location, you have to remove all containers and volume definitions with the following command :

-    docker-compose down --volumes

-Then move the files and set the `VOLUMES_DIR` to the new location.

 # With Vagrant (deprecated)